aplteam/Plodder/ReadMe.md

 ### Housekeeping

-The function named by `[APP]OnCongaTimeout` is called at regular intervals, so that an application has somewhere to do whatever it needs to do periodically. `[CONFIG]HouseKeepingInterval` says how often, in seconds; it defaults to 5.
+The function named by `[APP]OnCongaTimeout` is called at regular intervals, so that an application can carry out whatever work it needs to repeat. `[CONFIG]HouseKeepingInterval` says how often, in seconds; it defaults to 5.

-Note that the function is called on the server loop thread, and no request is dispatched while it runs.
-Keep it short, and start anything lengthy in a thread of its own.
+Note that the function is called on the server loop thread, and no request is processed while it runs.
+Keep it short, and start any long-running work in a thread of its own.

+### Idle connections

+Idle connections are closed on the same schedule.
+Every time the housekeeping interval expires, and before the housekeeping function is called, the server closes any connection that has neither sent nor received anything for `[CONFIG]IdleConnectionTimeout` seconds.
+It defaults to 30.
+A connection whose request has not been answered yet is never closed, so a request that is still being processed cannot be interrupted.

+The two entries therefore depend on each other, in two ways.

+First, connections are only examined when the housekeeping interval expires, so that interval is also the accuracy of the idle timeout.
+With the default settings — an interval of 5 seconds and a timeout of 30 — a connection is closed between 30 and 35 seconds after it last sent or received anything.

+Second, `HouseKeepingInterval` may be set higher than `IdleConnectionTimeout`, but then the timeout has no effect: no connection can be closed before the interval expires, so the interval becomes the timeout that actually applies.
+An interval of 60 with a timeout of 30 keeps idle connections open for 60 to 90 seconds, not 30.
+Plodder accepts such a configuration, because there are good reasons to run expensive housekeeping rarely, but the timeout is then not honoured.

+In general, set `HouseKeepingInterval` well below `IdleConnectionTimeout`.
+If your housekeeping is expensive, keep the interval short anyway and let the housekeeping function itself decide how often to do the expensive part.

 ## Logging